-Panasonic G1 versus Panasonic G7
+Panasonic G1 vs G7

-The Panasonic Lumix DMC-G1 and the Panasonic Lumix DMC-G7 are two digital cameras that were revealed to the public, respectively, in September 2008 and May 2015.
+The Panasonic Lumix DMC-G1 and the Panasonic Lumix DMC-G7 are two digital cameras that were announced, respectively, in September 2008 and May 2015.
 Both the G1 and the G7 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
-The G1 has a resolution of 12 megapixel, whereas the G7 provides 15.8 MP.
+The G1 has a resolution of 12 megapixels, whereas the G7 provides 15.8 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic G7 is somewhat larger (3 percent) than the Panasonic G1.
 Moreover, the G7 is markedly heavier (14 percent) than the G1.
 In this context, it is worth noting that neither the G1 nor the G7 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can compare the optics available in the Micro Four Thirds Lens Catalog.
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.

 The adjacent table lists the principal physical characteristics of the two cameras alongside a wider set of alternatives.
 In case you want to display and compare another camera duo, you can use the CAM-parator app to select your camera combination among a large number of options.

 |2.||Panasonic G7||125 mm||86 mm||77 mm||410 g||350||n||May 2015||649||ebay.com|